 Acknowledgement and special thanks is given to Dr. Tommy Stringer whose book, WE ARE NAVARRO!
 A history of Navarro College was used in the preparation of this article.

-If you are or if you know the whereabouts of a former Mr. or Miss NJC or other homecoming royalty or if you have NJC memorabilia you are willing to lend to the college for display, please contact the college at firstname.lastname@example.org or you may call Michelle Smith at (903) 875-7337.
+If you are or if you know the whereabouts of a former Mr. or Miss NJC or other homecoming royalty or if you have NJC memorabilia you are willing to lend to the college for display, please contact the Office of Marketing and Public Information or call (903) 875-7337.